We think that the best way to generate consistent returns is to develop strategies that are capable of adapting to changing market conditions.

-Our investment philosophy is based on the Adaptive Markets Hypothesis, a theory of market behavior proposed by AlphaSimplex’s Chairman and Chief Investment Strategist, Dr. Andrew W. Lo.
+Our investment philosophy is based on the Adaptive Markets Hypothesis, a theory of market behavior proposed by AlphaSimplex’s founder, Dr. Andrew W. Lo.
 It is premised on the idea that markets are made up of people whose judgments are based on a broad set of factors that are not always easily measured and the relative importance of which are subject to change.
 As a result, the inter-play between market risk and return is often based on investor perceptions rather than actual market risk.
 This misalignment can cause investor expectations and experience to deviate sharply, sometimes with unfortunate consequences, but it also creates opportunities for disciplined systematic investment processes.

 - Market dynamics and efficiency will vary over time and investment strategies must allow for this